vdandar/web-design-challenge/README.md

 # web-design-challenge
+FOR THE PYTHON DRILLS:

+FOR THE CASE ASSIGNMENT:

 A few notes as to file organization:
 All main html pages are labelled as: index, viz1-4, data, and comparisons.
 There is a "styles" css file.
 There are some additional peices such as the icons and site.webmanifest file haivng to do with creating the weather icon at the top of the web page tab.